microsoft/FHIR-Converter/docs/how-to-guides/troubleshoot.md

 **Troubleshooting:** If you have had previously successful requests with smaller templates, you can use the query under "InnerError: CancellationError" above with `latency_metric_name` set to `TemplateRenderDuration` to compare the latency of the Template Rendering step for your successful requests vs. your failed requests.
 If the template rendering timeout seems to be the likely cause, re-attempt the request with a smaller template.

-## 404 - Not Found

-This error is usually received if the request is made against an invalid endpoint.

-**Root Cause(s):**

-* The requested API route does not exist.
-  * Troubleshooting:
-    * Verify the API route is correct.
-      Refer [FHIR converter APIs](use-convert-web-apis.md#apis) to get the exact API names.

-* The service URL does not exist.
-  * Troubleshooting:
-    * Verify the service URL provided in the request URL corresponds to the actual service endpoint.
-Refer [Endpoint](use-convert-web-apis.md#fhir-converter-endpoint) to learn how to get this URL.

-## 405 - Method Not Allowed

-**Root Cause(s):**

-* The service URL used for the request is an HTTP endpoint.
-  * Troubleshooting:
-    * Update the service URL used in the request to start with `https://`.

-## 415 - Unsupported Media Type

-**Root Cause(s):**

-* The request body provided is not in the supported JSON format.
-  * Troubleshooting:
-    * Ensure the request body is provided as a JSON object in the request.

 ## 400 - Bad request

 ### Top-level error code